yahia-ali-93/BMC-Installation-Doc/ITSM/Deployment Engine.md

 ### Please consider the following.
 - You have to login at least once per day and reupload the `kubeconfig` file to the `kubeconfig` credential within jenkins.
-- to login to the cluster you have to run the following command.

-    ```shell
-    oc login -u kubeadmin -p `cat /root/.kube/kubeadmin-password`  --insecure-skip-tls-verify=true
-    ```

 ### Certificate Considerations